Accounting & FinanceInvestment Management

 -Examples of communication of sustainability with investors

-Assessment: Group Project (Presentation + Powerpoint + Write-Up)
+Assessment: In-class exercise and Group Project (Presentation + Powerpoint + Write-Up)

-Module 1: Introduction to Sustainable Finance and Investment (M21230)
+Module 1: Introduction to Sustainable Finance and Investment (W05533)

 Remarks: Tentative timetable is subject to change and course commencement is subject to sufficient enrollment numbers.